harrystech/arthur-redshift-etl/cloudformation/README.md

 * all: internet gateway
 * service endpoint for S3

+(The EMR cluster is "public" to make it easy to login from the office and debug if that's ever necessary.)

 #### Private

-All instances will be running in the "private" subnet.
+Any Lambda instances will be running in the "private" subnet.

 Region: `us-east-1b`
 IPv4 CIDR: `10.10.8.0/22`